 Tony Briffa JP – Co-Executive Director

 Tony Briffa was elected to the position of co-chair in November 2015, alongside Morgan Carpenter, after serving as vice-president.
 Tony is one of Australia’s first intersex advocates, appearing on 60 Minutes in 2000 and 2005, and published in Nature in 2004.
 Tony more recently presented a statement to the UN Human Rights Council, in 2014.
-Tony is also a councillor of Hobsons Bay in Melbourne, the first openly intersex person elected to public office and the world’s first openly intersex Mayor.
+She is also a councillor of Hobsons Bay in Melbourne, the first openly intersex person elected to public office and the world’s first openly intersex Mayor.
 An aviation engineer and specialist, Tony is a former president of the AISSGA, current vice-president of the AISSGA, a member of current and previous Victorian Ministerial Advisory Groups on LGBTI issues, and a board member of ILGA Oceania.
 Tony speaks nationally and internationally and has appeared on television, radio, magazines and newspapers discussing intersex human rights.
-Tony is a Justice of the Peace and Bail Justice in Victoria.
+Tony is a Justice of the Peace and former Bail Justice in Victoria.

 Morgan Carpenter JP – Co-Executive Director

 Morgan Carpenter was elected to the role of president in 2013 and joined Tony Briffa as co-chair from November 2015.
 A founding director, Morgan was diagnosed late, followed by multiple so-called “normalising” surgeries.
 Morgan wrote our submissions to Senate inquiries on anti-discrimination legislation, and involuntary or coerced sterilisation, and also participated in hearings on those inquiries.
 Morgan participated in the first intersex expert meeting, organised by the UN.
 He was an expert and drafting committee member for the Yogyakarta Principles plus 10 in 2017.
-He is an advisor to the first Intersex Human Rights Fund, managed by Astraea Lesbian Foundation for Justice, a founder of the independent Intersex Day project and a consultant to GATE.
+He is an advisor to the first Intersex Human Rights Fund, managed by Astraea Lesbian Foundation for Justice, a founder of the independent Intersex Day project and formerly a consultant to GATE.
 Morgan is also a graduate and PhD candidate in bioethics at Sydney Health Ethics, University of Sydney, and a member of the Australasian Association of Bioethics and Health Law.
 Morgan is a Justice of the Peace in NSW.